 In their first year of life children with juvenile NCL develop completely normally.
 The first signs generally appear in the form of gradual loss of sight

-the age of six.
+beginning around the age of six.
 In one to three years this will lead to complete blindness.

-Due to the fact that depending on the type different genes are affected, not only one drug can be developed for all the forms of NCL.
-The NCL foundation focusses on the juvenile NCL.
-Actually there is one drug tested for NCL2 which seems pretty promising.
+The one characteristic that all forms share is that they are currently incurable.
+Due to the fact that, depending on the type, different genes are affected, no single drug can be developed to tackle all the forms of NCL.
+The NCL foundation focusses on juvenile NCL.
+Currently, one drug is being tested for NCL2 which is rather promising.

 For further information please contact Dr. Herman van der Putten.